-- (1) Under the terms of Messrs.
-Shuster's and Sherwood's respective employment agreements, each would be entitled to be paid his respective earned and unpaid annual base salary in effect at the time of termination and any earned and unpaid annual bonus for a prior award period (other than any deferred portion of such earned and unpaid annual bonus). - (2) Under the terms of their respective employment agreements, Messrs.
-Shuster and Sherwood each would be entitled to be paid the amounts of any Accrued Benefits through the date of termination to the extent not previously paid or provided. - (3) As provided in Messrs.
-Shuster's and Sherwood's respective employment agreements, amount includes the sum of (i) Mr. Shuster's or Mr. Sherwood's 2014 annual base salary plus (ii) his 2014 target annual bonus, which is 100% of the annual base salary. - (4) Upon a Qualifying Termination, any outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested at the date of such termination.
-The exercise prices of all outstanding stock options as of December 31, 2014 were in excess of the closing price of our common stock on December 31, 2014.
-Accordingly, no value is listed in this table in respect of accelerated stock option vesting assuming a Qualifying Termination on December 31, 2014. - (5) With a Qualifying Termination, unvested time-vested shares would have become fully vested at the date of termination and unvested performance shares would have remained outstanding and subject to vesting upon the achievement of the applicable stock price goals. - (6) As provided in Messrs.
-Shuster's and Sherwood's respective employment agreements, amount includes three times the sum of (i) Mr. Shuster's or Mr. Sherwood's 2014 annual base salary plus (ii) his 2014 target annual bonus, which is 100% of the annual base salary. - (7) Upon a change in control, any outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested as of the date of such change in control.
-The exercise prices of all outstanding stock options as of December 31, 2014 were in excess of the closing price of our common stock on December 31, 2014.
-Accordingly, no value is listed in this table in respect of accelerated stock option vesting assuming a change in control on December 31, 2014.
+(1) Under the terms of Mr. Shuster's employment agreement, he would be entitled to be paid any Accrued Compensation.

+(2) Under the terms of Mr. Shuster's employment agreement, he would be entitled to be paid any Accrued Benefits.

+(3) As provided in Mr. Shuster's employment agreement, amount is equal to the sum of (1) any Accrued Compensation and (2) the sum of one times his 2015 annual base salary and one times his 2015 target annual bonus, which is 100% of the annual base salary.

+(4) Upon a termination of employment without "cause" or for "good reason," any outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested at the date of such termination.
+The exercise prices of all outstanding stock options as of December 31, 2015 were in excess of the closing price of our common stock on December 31, 2015.
+Accordingly, no value is listed in this table in respect of accelerated stock option vesting assuming a termination on December 31, 2015.

+(5) With a termination of employment without "cause" or for "good reason," unvested time-vested shares would have become fully vested at the date of termination and unvested performance shares would have remained outstanding and subject to vesting upon the achievement of the applicable stock price goals.

+(6) As provided in Mr. Shuster's employment agreement, amount includes two times the sum of (i) Mr. Shuster's 2015 annual base salary plus (ii) his 2015 target annual bonus, which is 100% of the annual base salary.

+(7) Upon a change in control, any outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested as of the date of such change in control.
+The exercise prices of all outstanding stock options as of December 31, 2015 were in excess of the closing price of our common stock on December 31, 2015.
+Accordingly, no value is listed in this table in respect of accelerated stock option vesting assuming a change in control on December 31, 2015.

-- (8) Upon a change in control, time-vested shares would have become fully vested and our Compensation Committee would thereafter determine whether outstanding performance shares would vest based on the attainment of the stock price goals at the time of the change in control. - (9) With a Qualifying Termination, a prorated portion of Ms. Merkle's outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested at the date of termination, and Ms. Merkle would have 90 days following such Qualifying Termination to exercise her vested stock options.
-The exercise prices of all outstanding stock options as of December 31, 2014 were in excess of the closing price of our common stock on December 31, 2014.
-Accordingly, no value is listed in this table in respect of accelerated stock option vesting assuming a Qualifying Termination on December 31, 2014.
+(8) Upon a change in control, unvested time-vested shares would have become fully vested and our Compensation Committee would thereafter determine whether any outstanding performance shares held by certain named executive officers would vest based on the attainment of the stock price goals at the time of the change in control.

+(9) With a termination of employment without "cause" or for "good reason," a prorated portion of the executive's outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested at the date of termination.
+The exercise prices of all outstanding stock options as of December 31, 2015 were in excess of the closing price of our common stock on December 31, 2015.
+Accordingly, no value is listed in this table in respect of accelerated stock option vesting assuming a termination on December 31, 2015.